Brian Donnelly (New Zealand politician): Member of Parliament

+High Commissioner to the Cook Islands

+Donnelly had a long association with the Cook Islands which included several years working there as a teacher and representing the islands in rugby.
+His youngest two children were adopted from the Cook Islands.
+He learned to speak Cook Islands Māori fluently during his time living there.
+His appointment as New Zealand's High Commissioner to the Cook Islands was brief, from February to August 2008, and ended when he resigned due to ill health.

 In the 2008 Queen's Birthday Honours, Donnelly was appointed a Companion of the Queen's Service Order, for public services.

 Personal life

 Donnelly met his wife Linda through teaching and they married in 1970.
 They had three children, Theresa, Ioane, and Erena.

-Illness and death
+The youngest two children were adopted.

-In August 2008, Donnelly resigned from his position due to ill health.
-He died on 25 September 2008.
+Donnelly died on 25 September 2008 following a period of illness.